 There are facilities for worship services, prayer and study areas, offices, and a religious library.
 FPC Bryan provides services and programs to Christian, Jewish, and Muslim inmates.

-The Bryan inmate religious services department has a Catholic chaplain, Jewish Rabbi, and Muslim Imam to provide to religious inmates.
+The Bryan inmate religious services department has a Catholic chaplain, Jewish Rabbi, and Muslim Imam to provide to religious of inmates.
 Volunteers from the cities of Bryan, College Station, and Benchley, help orchestrate services for other religious groups.
-Inmates can wear religious items, and the facilities observe different holy days and also accommodate any dietary restrictions for various faiths.
+Inmates can wear religious items, and the facilities observe different holy days and also accommodate to any dietary restrictions for various faiths.

 FPC Bryan has a full-time medical staff on hand and/or contract medical workers from nearby cities that provide care for inmates who may experience any medical emergencies.
 In the event institution staff is unable to care for an inmate’s medical needs, inmates may be sent to the Bryan Medical Center and St. Josephs Regional Hospital along with various hospitals in the Bryan metropolitan area for medical care.

-FPC Bryan inmates work positions that involve working in food, carpentry, electric, heating, ventilation & air conditioning, landscape, paint, plumbing, utility, and general maintenance.
+FPC Bryan inmates work positions that involve working in food, carpentry, electric, heating, ventilation & air conditioning, landscape, paint, plumbing, utility and general maintenance.
 A UNICOR job program employs 283 inmates in assembly, warehousing, and distribution.